cynthiahuallanca/Portfolio/APP (scrape, flask and more)/Instructions/README.md

 ![mission_to_mars](Images/mission_to_mars.jpg)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.
+To build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 ## Step 1 - Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+Initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.
+* Using Jupyter Notebook file called `mission_to_mars.ipynb` to complete all scraping and analysis.

 ### NASA Mars News

-* Scrape the [NASA Mars News Site](https://mars.nasa.gov/news/) and collect the latest News Title and Paragraph Text.
-Assign the text to variables that you can reference later.
+* Scraping the [NASA Mars News Site](https://mars.nasa.gov/news/) and collect the latest News Title and Paragraph Text.

 ```python
 # Example: